-If you’re looking to create an additional space for a large, open-plan family kitchen, the first step is to assess which area of your home will benefit the most from an extension.
-You should explore all available options to extend and remodel, which may include knocking down internal walls and reconfiguring the existing layout, or converting a garage or utility space to change its function.
+If you’re looking to create an additional space for a large, open plan family kitchen, the first step is to assess which area of your home will benefit the most from being extended.

-Once you’re decided where you’d like your extension to be located, consult a RIBA-registered architect to find out what can be achieved.
+Once you’ve decided where you’d like your extension to be located, consult a RIBA-registered architect to find out what can be achieved.

-With the plans in place, you can go ahead and ask building contractors to tender for your extension work.
-Consider personal and professional recommendations, as well as through trade bodies such as the FMB (Federation of Master Builders), at fmb.org.uk.
+With the plans in place, you can go ahead and find a builder and a reliable contractor to tender for your extension work.
+Consider personal and professional recommendations, as well as looking via trade bodies such as the FMB (opens in new tab) (Federation of Master Builders).

 Arrange to meet at least three contractors and, to obtain estimates, send them the plans, construction drawings and specification documents, plus the contract you want to use, so they can quote as accurately as possible.

 Do you need planning permission for a kitchen extension?

 If the work is classed as permitted development, you won’t need to apply for planning permission, but you may wish to apply for a certificate of lawful development, which proves the project is legal.
 If you do need planning permission, you will have to apply to the local council, and may need additional reports.
 Whichever route you are taking, you will need building regulations approval.
 It may be necessary to issue a party wall notice if you are building on or close to the boundary with a neighbour.